Tereshchenkolab/ecg-digitize/README.md

 # `ecg-digitize`

-A library for generating digital signals from Electrocardiogram images
+A library for generating digital signals from electrocardiogram images

 ## Getting Started